mayinx/mayinx.github.io/check.md

 ---
-title: Front Matter Specifications
+title: Aligning Elements in Bootstrap
-tags: ["GitPress", "GitPressHelp"]
+tags: ["Bootstrap", "CSS"]
-excerpt: Explaination of front-matters, settings and default values supported by GitPress.
+excerpt: Quick explaination of available aligning-options for elements supported by Bootstrap.
-date: 2018-12-31
+date: 2019-06-14
 ---

 ## Aligning Elements in Bootstrap